pallets/click/docs/parameters.rst

 name indicates an option is optional.
 While arguments can be optional within reason they are much more restricted in how they can be optional.

-To help you pick when to use what the recommendation is to use arguments exclusively for things like going to subcommands or input filenames / URLs and have everything else be an option instead.
+To help you decide between options and arguments, the recommendation is to use arguments exclusively for things like going to subcommands or input filenames / URLs and have everything else be an option instead.

 Differences
 -----------